- Each @mail account offers 10 GB of e-mail storage.

 - Select Settings and then the General tab.

-- In the 'Accessibility' section, check or uncheck Use the blind and low vision experience.
+- In the Light Version section, check or uncheck Use the light version of Outlook on the Web.

-Students with an @mail e-mail account have access to Microsoft's other online services, including SkyDrive and Messenger.
-When your e-mail account is created, an additional Microsoft user account with the same username will be created for accessing these services.
-However, this second account does not use your SF State password and is not administered by SF State.
+Students with an @mail e-mail account have access to Microsoft's other online services, including OneDrive and Office Online.
+When your e-mail account is created, an additional Microsoft OneDrive account with the same username will be created for accessing these services.
+However, please note that the OneDrive account is not supported by SF State and SF State cannot provide assistance if issues occur.

-To access your Microsoft account services, login at https://skydrive.live.com using your SF State e-mail address and your Microsoft password.
+To access the addional Microsoft account services, login to your e-mail and select the Grid icon.

 - Change the time zone